Epiphyllum Anguliger Care: Complete Guide

 FAQ

-It needs a cool winter rest period with little watering to induce flowering.
-Also provide ample light in spring.
+It needs a winter rest period in a cool place, with little watering, to induce flowering.
+Also, ensure it gets enough light in spring.

 Yes, it requires little maintenance.
-It's perfect for those new to exotic plants or unusual cacti.
+It is perfect for those who are starting with exotic plants or unusual cacti.

 Should it be pruned?

-It's not mandatory, but light pruning helps control shape and encourage denser growth.
+It is not mandatory, but light pruning helps control the shape and encourages denser growth.
 Cut just after a node.

 Is it toxic to animals?

-No, Epiphyllum Anguliger is considered non-toxic to pets, but it is best to prevent them from chewing it.
+No, the Epiphyllum Anguliger is considered non-toxic to pets, but it is better to prevent them from chewing on it.

-Take a segment of stem, let the base dry for 2 days, then plant it in a moist, well-draining substrate.
-It will root in a few weeks.
+Take a stem segment, let the base dry for 2 days, then plant it in a moist, well-draining substrate.
+It roots in a few weeks.

 Conclusion

-Epiphyllum Anguliger is a plant that's as unique as it is easy to care for.
-With its graphic stems, it adds a natural decorative touch to your home.
-By following a few simple guidelines, you'll enjoy its tropical charm and, perhaps, its stunning night-blooming flowers for a long time to come.
+The Epiphyllum Anguliger is a plant that is as original as it is easy to care for.
+With its graphic stems, it adds a natural decorative touch to your interior.
+By following a few simple principles, you will enjoy its tropical charm for a long time and, perhaps, its stunning night flowers.

 Share